Overview

 New York's Get Outdoors & Get Together Day coincides with National Get Outdoors Day, an annual event to encourage healthy, active outdoor fun.

-Get Outdoors & Get Together Day is a partnership between the NYS Office of the Chief Disability Officer, the Office for People With Developmental Disabilities, the NYS Department of Veterans’ Services, the Office of Mental Health, the Justice Center for the Protection of People With Special Needs, the New York State Department of Environmental Conservation and the State Office of Parks, Recreation and Historic Preservation.
+Get Outdoors & Get Together Day is a partnership between the NYS Office of the Chief Disability Officer, the Office for People With Developmental Disabilities, the NYS Department of Veterans’ Services, the Office of Mental Health, the Justice Center for the Protection of People With Special Needs, the New York State Department of Environmental Conservation, and the State Office of Parks, Recreation and Historic Preservation.

 Certain sites will also feature sample assistive technology device loans from New York’s regional TRAID centers.

-Some of the activities include:
+Some of the activities may include:

 Fishing: Participate in free catch-and-release fishing clinics for everyone!
 Learn about fishing equipment, techniques, regulations, consumption advisories, and good places to fish.
 Participants may bring their own gear, but rods and reels will also be available for loan.